-Source: World Bank, Guinness Global Investors calculations as at 31.12.2018
+Source: McKinsey, OECD, Guinness Global Investors calculations

 Another way of looking at China's growing wealth is to focus on China's higher earners who are more active in the luxury market.
 In 2018 there were 89m urban residents whose household income was at least \$30,000 a year.
 To put this into context, countries with a household income of around \$30,000 include Italy, South Korea and Spain.
 The chart above shows China has more wealthy residents than the entire population of each of these countries.
 This segment of China is already an important contributor to both Chinese and foreign brands; they buy the latest iPhones, buy luxury goods from European fashion brands, and so on.
 Over time, we expect China's urban elite to continue to grow as the economy grows.